fm3chanic/vtuber_project/README.md

 ## Planning & Release Schedule

-My plan is to follow a biweekly release cycle, when my private schedule allows it of course.
-Themes will be published directly after creation and testing, so for the one which are covered on YouTube it's always before I would publish a video.<br>
+My plan is to follow at least a two week release cycle, when my private schedule allows it of course.
+Themes will be published directly after creation and testing, so for the ones which are covered on YouTube it's always before I would publish a video.<br>
 The goal is to cover all creators mentioned on the list in no specific order.

 ## Background